 Let me break that down a bit for you.

 In simple terms, gauge is a measure of the density of your crochet fabric.

 The gauge measurement is given as the number of stitches and rows of your stitch pattern made in a certain area (traditionally a 10cm / 5inch square).

-You may see this written something like this:
+You may see it written something like this:

 20 sts and 16 rows over 10cm of half double crochet using a 4mm crochet hook.

 This just means that for every 10cm of width, you need to work 20 sts and for 10cm of depth / height you need to work 16 rows.

 The hook size is important too because (if you’ve been crocheting for any length of time then you will know this) the size of hook you use has a big impact on the size of your stitches and ultimately your finished work (more on this later!).

 If you want to learn how to make a gauge swatch read this post!

 For avoidance of doubt the terms gauge and tension are used interchangeably in this post.
 Tension is the UK term and Gauge tends to be a US term.